Volkvolny/peer-review-system/README.md

 # peer-review-system

 Created during my final year of college, I took a lot of the initiative in my group on this massive project for our computer professor.
+It was asked that we only use HTML, CSS, and Javascript for the program, and that it all be accessible on one page.

-Function: This program imports a given .txt file that is comma delimited and creates a table with the data.
+Function: This program imports a given .txt file that is comma delimited and creates a table with the data for use in giving and subtracting peer review points, and to generate a leaderboard of students in the lead.
 The first line is always the class name, the lines following are the students' names and their peer review points.
 Ex: Ruby Rose,3

 Student names are broken up by spaces.
 Ex: Ruby Rose will fill the table with the first name Ruby, the last name Rose